Pet Insurance for Veterinary Staff

 If your hospital purchases pet insurance on behalf of staff then this expense may be tax deductible to the business.
 However the staff member would still have to pay personal income tax at their marginal rate on the benefit because pet insurance is not a tax-free benefit under law.

 Pet insurance is not a panacea unfortunately.
-There are still two broad areas where pet insurance can't help your staff:
+There are still some areas where pet insurance can't help your staff:

 - Pre-existing conditions

-- Pets that are too old for coverage
+- Pets that are too old to begin coverage

 - Pets that are not cats or dogs